CollaboRateMgmt/CollaboRate/README.md

 This process will be used in open source projects as well, especially along with open source business models.
 See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Using-CollaboRate-for-Open-Source-Projects) for more information.

-# Activities Currently Crowdsourced

-As stated in the introduction, not everything is crowdsourced under the CollaboRate process.
-Yet the activities that are crowdsourced, are expected to account for a significant portion of the project work.
-These activities are as follows:
-- detailed requirement validation (in case invalid requirements slip through to the crowd)
-- design and code documentation
-- design and partial development (break down of requirements into use cases, and then into pseudocode)
-- partial testing (of the work done by the other crowd members)
-- test automation development

-# Activities Currently not Crowdsourced

-Some activities are not crowdsourced under the CollaboRate process.
-This is because they may need a lot of knowledge, coordination or trust.
-It is difficult to find a way to make the crowd reliably perform these activities.
-Moreover some of these activities may be difficult to measure accurately.
-So it is difficult to reward the crowd with accuracy for these activities.

-But in the CollaboRate process, the non-crowdsourced activities done in a very different way.
-This provides additional benefits, such as work measurement and division of labor.
-It also provides incentive to automate these activities.

-The following activities are not crowdsourced under the CollaboRate process:
-- requirement validation and initial work breakdown needed to start the crowdsourcing process
-- validation that the use cases created by the crowd, cover the requirements
-- initial manual testing to determine correctness of the regression test automation
-- debugging and raising defects
-- look and feel, UI design
-- pseudocode to code conversion
-- code modularization
-- opportunities for reusing third-party code

-As this project progresses, we expect to devise further processes and/or develop further tools, to address the above-mentioned activities, such that they are either crowdsourced or automated to a large extent.

 # Process Specifications

 The following links specify the process, without much attempt to explain the reason behind the process: